Instances That Call For a Dental Crown

 Deep tooth decay or infection should never be ignored as it can negatively affect the tooth’s inner nerve and pulp.
 Pulp is the soft tissue located beneath the white enamel and the subsequent hard layer, dentin.
 It contains blood vessels, nerves, and connective tissue.

 When the nerve tissue or pulp is damaged, bacteria begins to spread inside of the pulp chamber.
 This can cause an infection or even an abscessed tooth.
-To eliminate bacteria from the infected root canal and prevent reinfection, Dr. Paul will perform necessary treatment.
+To eliminate bacteria from the infected root canal and prevent reinfection, our dentist will perform necessary treatment.

 We’ll carefully remove the inflamed or infected pulp and clean the inside of the tooth before sealing it back up.
-Dr. Paul will finish restoring the tooth by placing a dental crown on top.
+Our dentist will finish restoring the tooth by placing a dental crown on top.
 The crown will prevent the tooth from breaking and give it strength.

 2. A Dental Implant